rasundsbak/rtd-tutorial/docs/source/002_timetable.rst

 - Short evaluation: Do I want to stay on 443?
-- Write your name on a green sticly note, if you want to stay until december 2025
+- Write your name on a green sticky note, if you want to stay until december 2025
 - Write your name on a red sticky note if you want to leave the group.
 - Finish!

 Welcome, this will be fun!
 From Pål, Erik and Ragnhild